 In "Clown Without Pity", a Krusty the Clown doll goes berserk in the Simpson home.
 In "King Homer", Marge is wooed by a giant ape.
 And final story, In "Dial 'Z' for Zombies", Bart's attempt to bring back the family cat turns the town of Springfield into a pack of bloodthirsty zombies.
-Written by

 29 October 1992 (USA)

 Black and White

 (segments "Wrap-around", "Clown Without Pity" and "Dial Z for Zombie")| Color

 Aspect Ratio: 1.33 : 1